How Do I Start a Business?

 The Guide to Starting a Business

-Welcome to Pauktuutit’s Guide to Starting a Business, a resource developed to assist Inuit women start their own in businesses.
-Pauktuutit Inuit Women of Canada has always believed that helping Inuit women support themselves is important to improve their lives, their community and the lives of their loved ones.
+This resource was developed to assist Inuit women start their own businesses.
+We have always believed that helping Inuit women support themselves is important to improve their lives, their community and the lives of their loved ones.

-While there are many ways to achieve self-sufficiency, Pauktuutit believes that Inuit women will benefit from taking advantage of some of the local business opportunities!
+While there are many ways to achieve self-sufficiency, we believe that Inuit women will benefit from taking advantage of some of the local business opportunities.

 Fact Sheet: Business Checklist